 UPDATE 2021 – We no longer repair mala or prayer beads.

 If you already have a Mala and want to repair or restring it, you can bring it to our shop to do this.
 We offer this personalized service as we have the experience.

 Due to our experience, repair or restring for Mala will take one to two weeks, so if you expect on-the-spot service, I am sorry, but we do not do that.

 This means that you need to leave your mala here for us to fix it.
 Again, it will take one to two weeks to fix it based on our schedule, so if you are uncomfortable with leaving it here, please find someone else that can do it for you.

 There are not many people who know how to do this in Malaysia, but there are some.
 However, if you have problems looking for someone to repair your Mala, you can always visit our shop in Damansara Perdana, Petaling Jaya.

 The fees for this varies on the materials used and also will take one to two weeks.
 This means you can walk into our shop, drop off the Mala and collect it when it is ready as we will contact you.

 Where is Our Shop?

-Green Daun is located in Damansara Perdana, PJ and in a proper shop lot at the Perdana Exclusive Condo.
-To find us, just use Waze or Google Maps and key in – Green Daun.
+Green Daun is located in Damansara Perdana, PJ and a proper shop lot at the Perdana Exclusive Condominium.
+To find us, use Waze or Google Maps and key in – Green Daun.